snowplow/snowplowanalytics.com/_posts/2020-09-17-accessing-snowplow-data-in-real-time-aws/index.md

     return data

 # Entry point for the lambda function
+# Output from the print statments can be found in cloudwatch
 def lambda_handler(event, context):
     # Uncomment this line to show the raw batch of events
     # print("Received event: " + json.dumps(event, indent=2))